ootbingo/oot-bingo-generator/README.md

 *not* necessarily guarantee that the resulting boards will be identical to the boards of that version.
 The `profile` settings also need to match.
-The [oot-bingo-lists](https://www.npmjs.com/package/oot-bingo-lists) package contains a function to generate a boards for a specific version.
+The [oot-bingo-lists](https://www.npmjs.com/package/oot-bingo-lists) package contains a function to generate a board for a specific version, using the correct generator version.

 ## Run source code directly